moehriegitt/hob3l/README.md

 modern C standard.
 Perl is used for scripts.
 GnuMake is used for building.

-This will not use C++, not C#, not Rust, not Go, not Swift, not Java, not Ruby, not Python.
-Neither will it support C89 or K&R.  Because that's no fun to me. :-)

 ### Linux

 My development platform is Linux.
-This project does not actively try to exclude anything, but I will not debug problems on other platforms.
-Because that's no fun to me. :-)
+Other platforms are not excluded, and the Makefile has direct support for Clang and for MinGW compilation.
+But I cannot debug problems specific to platforms I do not use.

 ## Name

-The name Hob3l derives from the German word 'Hobel', which is a 'planer' (as in 'wood planer') in English.
+The name Hob3l derives from the German word 'Hobel', meaning 'plane' (as in 'wood plane').
 The 'e' was turned to `3` in recognition of the `slic3r' program.